Rate optimal multiple testing procedure in high-dimensional regression: Simulation

-{\it Experiment 1.} In this experiment, we choose $p=5000$ and $n=1000$, and $\Omega$ as the block diagonal matrix in \eqref{def:omega} with $a=0.5$.
+{\it Experiment 1.} In this experiment, we choose $p=5000$ and $n=1000$, and $\Omega$ as the block diagonal matrix $ I_{p/2}\bigotimes \left( \right) $ with $a=0.5$ where $I_{p/2}$ is a $p/2$-dim unit matrix.
 Let $\vartheta = .5$, and $\pi_p$ as the point mass at $\tau$ which vary from 2 to 8.
 There are approximately 70 signals, and each is given a random sign.
 The \atpend, \afpend, and \fdr for each procedure are listed in Table \ref{tab:simul:block}.

 {\it Experiment 2. } We keep all the parameters as in Experiment 1 but add some random perturbations from Uniform$[-0.5, 0.5]$ to the signals, and take $\Omega$ as the penta-diagonal matrix $\Omega(i,j) = 1\{ i = j \} + 0.5 \cdot 1\{ |i - j| = 1\} + 0.1 \cdot 1\{ |i - j| = 2\}$.
 The results for each procedure are shown in Table \ref{tab:simul:penta}.